lbighetti/guia.elm-lang.pt/book/README.md

 <!--
 ## Why a *functional* language?
 -->
-## Porquê uma linguagem funcional?
+## Por que uma linguagem funcional?

 <!--
 Forget what you have heard about functional programming.
 Fancy words, weird ideas, bad tooling.
 Barf.
 Elm is about: